the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `AMM` - Automated Market Maker; underlying protocol that powers all decentralized exchanges (DEXs), DEXs help users exchange cryptocurrencies by connecting users directly, without an intermediary; autonomous trading mechanisms that eliminate the need for centralized exchanges; drawback: susceptible to front running because of publicity in mempool

+`Application-specific integrated circuit` or [ASIC](https://www.businessinsider.com/personal-finance/asic-mining?op=1) - The most powerful computer has the greatest chance of solving the puzzle, and so ASIC mining was created to maximize the possibility of mining; see also [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit)

 `arrays` - **fixed** [2] length of 2 elements and **dynamic** [] arrays with no fixed size; can also create an **array of structs**

 `assertEQ` - Assert a is [equal](https://book.getfoundry.sh/reference/forge-std/assertEq) to b